asmodeus812/elearning/java-se-study/java-8/19-streams-and-collections.md

 ### Unordered

-Another property of streams, generally speaking the ordered/unordered nature of a stream depends on the underlying data structure.
-If the stream is wrapped around a `ArrayList, LinkedList, TreeSet`, generally these are considered `ordered` structures, while if the stream is wrapped around a `HashMap` or `HashSet` are considered unordered.
-The unordered part plays a role when the stream is of type `parallel` stream.
+Another property of streams which affects the way data is being processed in certain situations, generally speaking the ordered/unordered nature of a stream depends on the underlying data structure.
+If the stream is wrapped around a `ArrayList, LinkedList, TreeSet`, generally these are considered `ordered` structures, while if the stream is wrapped around a `HashMap` or `HashSet` are considered `unordered`.
+The `unordered` part plays a role when the stream is of type `parallel` stream.
 How does it work ?
-Well usually if the stream is parallel but ordered, the processing is done using a fork / join, each batch of elements is processed in parallel, however then it comes time to combine the results, the results are combine in order, if the stream is unordered the combination is done in whatever order, possibly as soon as there are at least two chunks completed, instead of when talking about ordered, it might be waiting for all to complete, then sort them in order and combine, instead for parallel streams the underlying implementation will eagerly combine as soon as there are results/chunks finished and ready to be combined
+Well if the stream is parallel but ordered, the processing is done using a fork / join, each batch of elements is processed in parallel, then when time comes to combine the results, the results are combined in order, if the stream is unordered the combination is done in whatever order, possibly as soon as there are at least two results to combine completed, instead with the ordered type, it might be waiting for all results from the parallel processing to complete, then sort them in order and only then run the combine function / lambda.
+Parallel streams will eagerly combine as soon as there are results/chunks finished and ready to be combined.